Dramatic Writing (DWPG-UT)

 Typically offered Fall and Spring

 Students will take what they have learned in the previous classes, placing special emphasis on how a pilot generates long-form story and long-term character development, and write a pilot that incorporates all of these elements.
-They may have the option, at the instructor’s discretion, of writing a later episode of the same series.
+They will also write a pitch document and/or a series bible, in addition to creating a series pitch.
 The goal of this class is for the student to incorporate all they have learned about story generation as well as long-form story and character development into an original work that shows mastery of the form.

 Grading: Ugrd Tisch Graded